Go to www.FayettevilleNOW.org for more on City of Fayetteville's Economic & Business Development Department.

 - Business Development Creation, Retention and Expansion

-- Entrepreneurial Development and Support including tutorial engagements, seminars and forum
+- Entrepreneurial Development and Support including tutorial engagements, seminars and forums

 Commercial and Corridor Redevelopment